MOSCOW

 Original copy of the programme of Berlioz’s first concert

-Moscow State Tchaikovsky Conservatoire
+2. Moscow Conservatoire (now Moscow State Tchaikovsky Conservatoire)

 On 12 January 1868, the day after his second concert, Berlioz was invited to attend a dinner party at the Moscow Conservatoire.
-Prince Odoevsky delivered a reception speech; among those who welcomed the French master were Laroche and the young Tchaikovsky.
+Prince Odoievsky delivered a reception speech; among those who welcomed the French master were Laroche and the young Tchaikovsky.

 In 1717 the piece of land which now belongs to the Moscow State Tchaikovsky Conservatoire was bought by the general of the Russian army Prince Vladimir Prosorovsky.
 In 1755 it became the property of Nikolay Dolgoruky and in 1766 passed over to Princess Ekaterina Dashkova.
 It was not before 1780 that the first stone building was constructed here.
 Fifteen years later it was reconstructed as a two-storey building with an attic and two wings (probably by Vasilij Bazhenov).
 In 1810, after Princess Dashkova’s death, the building was inherited by her nephew Prince Mikhail Vorontsov, a hero of the 1812 Patriotic War.
 During the invasion of Napoleon’s troops the building was destroyed by fire.
 Vorontsov had it reconstructed by Camporesi.
 Thereafter the Russian Music Society rented the building and in 1878 bought it for the Conservatoire from Prince Sergey Vorontsov.
 In 1894 the old building was taken apart in order to construct a new one, commissioned from the architects Zagorsky and Niesselsohn and the sculptor Alad’in.